adamglasser/fingerprint-poc/README.md

 4. **Middleware Errors**: If you're being redirected in a loop or getting middleware errors:
    - Ensure the middleware configuration is correct
    - Check that the public paths are properly defined
-   - Verify that the `NEXTAUTH_SECRET` is accessible in the middleware
+   - Verify that cookies are being properly read in the middleware

-5. **API Route Errors**: If you're getting 500 errors from the NextAuth API routes:
+5. **API Route Errors**: If you're getting errors from the authentication API routes:
-   - Check that you're using the correct version of NextAuth
-   - Ensure all required environment variables are set
+   - Check that all required environment variables are set
    - Look for error messages in the server logs
+   - Ensure the API routes are properly implemented

 ### Blob Storage Issues